-Q: Could it happen that the pilot tries to take off again after aborting a takeoff?
+Q: Could it happen that the pilot tries to takeoff again after aborting a takeoff?

-A: Yes, if the takeoff was aborted due to something that doesnt affect the functionality of the airplane, the pilot might taxi to the runway and take off again.
+A: Yes, if the takeoff was aborted due to something that does not affect the functionality of the airplane, the pilot might taxi to the runway and takeoff again.
 The only limiting factor may be the temperature of the brakes.
 They need to cool down before raising them into the wheel wells.